BaseXdb/basex/etc/installer/readme.txt

 The installer automatically gets the basex*.jar from the target folder.
 Furthermore it gets the BaseX.ico-File from the images folder.
-For each new version the version name in the BaseX.nsi-File and the jsi.ini-File has to be set.
+For each new version the version name in the BaseX.nsi-File and the service\wrapper.conf-File has to be set.

 The installed Service can be found in the Service Directory under the name 'BaseXServer'.
 The DBPath and Home Directory of the service are the